 IIAN provides this 2023 Nebraska Annual P&C Marketplace Summary covering our state's property and casualty (P&C) insurance marketplace as a benefit of your membership.

-This report will be updated in 2021 as the data is assembled at the National Association of Insurance Commissioners (NAIC) and aggregated by industry data-watchers, such as A.M.
+This data is assembled at the National Association of Insurance Commissioners (NAIC) and aggregated by industry data-watchers, such as A.M.
 Best Company, Inc.

 Source: © A.M.
 Best Company — Used by Permission; US Census Bureau